She was an altogether exceptional woman.

 This lovely gesture illustrates the kind of human being Lynette Davies indeed was: a woman of heart.
 My 29th is a birthday I have never forgotten.
 May be this is the reason, too, that I’m writing these very words on my birthday, 41 years later.

 As graduation was getting closer, in Spring 1979, a couple of my fellow students were keen to put on Sexual Perversity in Chicago by American playwright David Mamet.
 Would I direct it?
-Rehearsals for the students’ end-of-year shows were about to begin, and the particular group of students I was working with were to do Ebb & Kander’s Cabaret, scheduled to be shown at the New End Theatre in Hampstead, and with Trevor Cooper giving a memorable performance, it would turn out, in his humorous, albeit sinister, interpretation of the Emcee.
+Rehearsals for the students’ end-of-year shows were about to begin, and the particular group of students I was working with were to do Ebb & Kander’s Cabaret, scheduled to be shown at the New End Theatre in Hampstead, and with the exceptionally talented Trevor Cooper giving a memorable performance, it would turn out, in his humorous, albeit sinister, interpretation of the Emcee.
 Nevertheless, I read the Mamet play, fell utterly in love, and despite an exceedingly busy schedule already, ended up saying yes to directing it.

 The cast of four in Sexual Perversity in Chicago – three Americans and a Scot – were excellent.
 I remember the rehearsal period as a joyful time of creativity and collective effort.
 By a stroke of luck we were given the opportunity for a brief run at The Round House in Chalk Farm.
 I had invited Lynette who arrived accompanied by Roshan Seth.

 We had decided to go for a meal afterwards and enjoyed a lovely evening.
 Roshan praised the production and said it reminded him of his work with Peter Brook.
 The two of them kept extrapolating, analysing details and directorial choices.
 It pleased me no end of course, and because Thelma Holt, the artistic director at The Round House at the time, had made a point of grabbing hold of me just as I was leaving the House, had told me only a half an hour earlier, “I just feel a need to say that I was taken by surprise – your production looks nothing at all like the typical drama school production – it’s, er… just very professional.
-It’s excellent!”
+It’s excellent!” it was a lot to take in.

 Although chuffed, being bestowed such complements upon felt somewhat overwhelming, almost too much to bear; the introvert character I am, too much fuss around my person has a nasty tendency to make me implode, threatening to turn me into a babbling bundle of unshapely timidity and shyness.